David Witts

 David Peter S. Witts (born 30 June 1991) is a British actor and model from Southend-on-Sea, England, best known for his portrayal of Joey Branning in the BBC television soap opera EastEnders, in which he appeared from 2012 to 2013.

+David also runs the acclaimed Work MCR acting studio, based in Manchester.
+He regularly hosts intensive "Stop Acting" weekend workshops, as well as ongoing weekly classes, where his coaching focuses on naturalism, instinct, truthful performances and shedding unnatural habits often taught in traditional drama schools.

 Early life

 Witts attended Southend High School for Boys, where he first discovered his passion for acting.
 For a number of years, he trained with the National Youth Music Theatre and the National Youth Theatre of Great Britain.
 Following a short period of working as a barman, Witts appeared in numerous theatre productions, including Wild Boyz, The Wizard of Oz and Snow White during 2011 and 2012.

 Career

 2012–13: EastEnders

 In May 2012, Digital Spy reported that Witts had been cast to play Derek Branning's son, Joey Branning, in EastEnders.
 Of his arrival to the series, Witts commented, "I am delighted to be joining EastEnders after being a fan for so many years.
 Joining the Branning family couldn't have come at a better time, especially after the recent British Soap Awards wins."
 EastEnders executive producer Lorraine Newman said, "Joey is a fantastic addition to the Brannings and after an explosive entrance onto the Square, he is set to break a few hearts as he campaigns to bring Derek down."

 In October 2013 it was reported that he had decided to leave EastEnders.
 His final scenes were aired on 26 December 2013.